 To get you started, we’ve come up with a list of web page elements that you might want to consider for your A/B test...

 Your headline is the first thing that a visitor sees, appearing ‘above the fold’ on your web page.
 For this reason, it is paramount that it intrigues your visitor as well as demonstrating what information the rest of the page includes.
 Ask yourself - does your headline make an impact?
 Do you have a particularly high bounce rate for a certain page?
 A/B test your headline to encourage your visitors to read on.

 A good call to action should be explicit and clear as to what the visitor is clicking to do.
 You may want to experiment with different verbs to see what people respond to best; ie. ‘read more’, ‘discover more’, ‘download your resource’.
 You can also create a sense of urgency by adding ‘now’ to your CTA, encouraging your visitor to act fast or risk missing out.

 They say “A picture is worth a thousand words” and a poor quality image can negatively impact a web page.
-While buying stock photography can save your business time, it may affect the genuinity of your brand.
+While buying stock photography can save your business time, it may affect the look and feel of your brand - is it genuine?
 It is important to analyse how your audience responds to your images as they should be intricately placed to support your text, not distract from the main call to action for each individual web page.

 Sometimes it’s hard to tell if you have conveyed your products’ or services’ message to your visitors the right way.
 Too long-winded?
 Too vague?
 Find your sweet spot by A/B testing your copy length.